Synthesz/ShopSampleUI/README.md

 # ShopSampleUI

-Just a simple sample of a UI made with declarative programming in lua
+Just a simple sample of a UI made with declarative programming in lua featuring the Fusion library